NexPlayer/Android-SDK/properties.md

 There is an exception if the video buffer is more than 60% full.
 In this case, NexPlayer will continue video playback even if there is no more audio available.

-Setting this property totrue(1) bypasses this exception and forces the system to go to buffering immediately if there are no audio frames left to play.
+Setting this property to true(1) bypasses this exception and forces the system to go to buffering immediately if there are no audio frames left to play.

 **Type:** boolean